-As of June 30, 2013 and December 31, 2012, in application of Legislative Decree 1028 and its modification the weighted assets and contingent credits by credit risk and shareholders' equity for legal purposes (regulatory capital basic and supplementary) pursuant to the Banking Act in effect at those dates was determined as follows in thousands of Nuevos Soles:
+As of December 31, 2013 and 2012, in application of Legislative Decree 1028 and its modification the weighted assets and contingent credits by credit risk and shareholders' equity for legal purposes (regulatory capital basic and supplementary) pursuant to the Banking Act in effect at those dates was determined as follows in thousands of Nuevos Soles:

-30.06.13 S/.(000) 31.12.12 S/.(000) Total risk weighted assets and credits (1) 22,354,479 21,086,081 Total regulatory capital (2) 3,245,894 2,799,456 Basic regulatory capital (Level 1) 2,433,684 2,168,667 Supplementary regulatory capital (Level 2) 812,210 630,789 Global regulatory capital ratio (2)/(1) 14.52% 13.28%
+2013 2012 S/.(000) S/.(000) Total risk weighted assets and credits (1) 26,684,039 21,086,081 Basic regulatory capital (Level 1) 2,590,903 2,168,667 Supplementary regulatory capital (Level 2) 981,244 630,789 Total regulatory capital (2) 3,572,147 2,799,456 Global regulatory capital ratio (2)/(1) 13.39% 13.28%

-As of June 30, 2013 and December 31, 2012, the Bank has complied with the requirements of SBS resolutions 2115-2009, 6328-2009 and 14354-2009, Regulations for Regulatory Capital Requirements for Operational Risk, Market Risk and Credit Risk, respectively.
-These resolutions established, mainly, the methodologies to be used by financial entities to calculate the risk weighted assets and credits for each type of risk.
+As of December 31, 2013 and 2012, the Bank is compliant with the Resolutions SBS No. 2115-2009, No. 6328-2009, No. 14354-2009, Regulations for the regulatory capital requirement for operational risk, for market risk and for credit risk, respectively, and its modification.
+Those regulations establish, mainly, the methodologies to be used by financial entities to calculate weighted assets and credits by each type of risk.

 In July, 2011, the SBS issued Resolution No. 8425-2011, which states that an entity must determine an additional regulatory capital.
 In this sense, Peruvian financial institutions must develop a process to assess the adequacy of their regulatory capital in relation with their risk profile, which must follow the methodology described in said resolution.
 The additional regulatory capital shall be equal to the amount of regulatory capital requirements calculated for each of the following components: economic cycle, concentration risk, market concentration risk and interest rates risk, among others.
 Likewise, the Bank has a term of five years starting in July 2012 to adequate its regulatory capital to the new requirements.
-As of June 30, 2013 and December 31, 2012, the percentage of adequacy established by the SBS is 40 percent, therefore that additional regulatory capital requirement estimated by the Bank amounted to approximately S/.249,256,000 and S/.233, 307,000, respectively.
+As of December 31, 2013, the percentage of adequacy established by the SBS is 55 percent, therefore that additional regulatory capital requirement estimated by the Bank amounted to approximately S/.399,774,000 (S/.233,307,000 with 40 percent of the percentage of adequacy established by the SBS as of December 31, 2012).

-In Management' opinion, the Bank is compliant with the requirements set forth in the above mentioned Resolution.
+In Management's opinion, the Bank is compliant with the requirements set forth in the above mentioned Resolution.